crajcan/the_rust_programming_language/notes.md

 #### Summary

-- We we write a function and get a "missing lifetime specifier error", we probabably just have to tell the compiler which arguments the return value will be borrowing from.
+- When we write a function and get a "missing lifetime specifier error", we probabably just have to tell the compiler which arguments the return value will be borrowing from.
 - `#filter` is more expressive way to trim down a vector of references (or owned values for that matter) than using a for loop.

-*Challenge* Write an integration test that calls run with a filename, and then watches stdout to make sure the correct values are printed.
+***Challenge*** Write an integration test that calls run with a filename, and then watches stdout to make sure the correct values are printed.

+-> Finish in `chapter_12/tests/run_tests.rs

 #### Adding a case-insenstive search function

 1. We want to allow users to have a case-insenstive search option so we add a test for a method called `#case_insensitive_search`. pg 250
 2. We implement a skeleton method to get the test to compile.
 It fails. pg 251
 3. We copy/paste the original `#search` method.
 We call `.to_lowercase` on both `query` and `line` so that we can compare each line to the query in a case-insensitive manner.
-4. We get a compiler error: "expected an implementor of trait `Pattern<'_>` help: consider borrowing here: query.to_lowercase()", `.to_lowercase` creates a new String, so we need to borrow where we did before.
+4. We get a compiler error: "expected an implementor of trait `Pattern<'_>` help: consider borrowing here: &query.to_lowercase()", `.to_lowercase` creates a new String, so we need to borrow here again since `contains` expects a borrow.
 We add the & in front of `query` and the test passes.

-5.
+#### Summary
 - str manipulation usually results in the creation of a new String.

 #### Adding a environment variable for case-insenstive search
 1. We add a configuration option to the `Config` struct for case-insensitive search. pg.
 252
-2. We add an if/else block to call either `search` or `case_insensitive_search` based on the `Config.case_sensitive` value. pg.
+2. We add an if/else block to `#run` to call either `search` or `case_insensitive_search` based on the `Config.case_sensitive` value. pg.
 253
 3. The compiler tells us we need to update the other instantiations of `Config` to include a `case_sensitive` value.
-We update the `Config::new` function to check the env variables using `std::env::var("CASE_INSENSITIVE")`
+We update the `Config::new` function to check the env variables using `std::env::var("CASE_INSENSITIVE")` and set the `case_sensitive` field.
 4. The compiler gives us a mismatched types error because `#std::env::var` returns a `Result`, not a `bool`.
 We use `#is_err` to convert the `Result` to a `bool`

 #### Summary